urvilatnekar/Time_Series_using_Greykite_and_Neural_Prophet/README.md

-# Walmart sales prediction using neural prophet and greykite
+# Walmart sales forecasting using neural prophet and greykite